The lymphatic system and cancer

 This page tells you about the lymphatic system and how cancer may affect it.
 There is information about

 The lymphatic system is a system of thin tubes and lymph nodes that run throughout the body.
 These tubes are called lymph vessels or lymphatic vessels.
 The lymph system is an important part of our immune system.
-It plays a role in fighting bacteria and other infections and destroying old or abnormal cells, such as cancer cells.
+It plays a role in:

 You can read detailed information about the immune system and cancer.